Kerr County License Hearing Guide

 After Criminal Case Concludes

-- Show proof of completion of any required alcohol education programs or community service.
+• Provide proof of completion of any court-ordered alcohol education programs or community service.

-- SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, for a period of time after your DUI conviction.
-This indicates to the state that you have the minimum required liability insurance.
+• SR-22 Insurance: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility.
+This demonstrates to the state that you have the minimum required liability insurance coverage.

 Special Programs

-- Occupational License: As described above, an occupational license allows individuals with suspended licenses to drive for essential purposes.
+• Occupational License: As detailed above, an occupational license allows you to drive for essential purposes during a license suspension.